 Charlestown Harbor Prepares Defenses

 On June 1, 1775, the Provincial Congress of South Carolina met and discussed means to defend the colony.
 They encouraged the dozen militias throughout the colony to be in readiness and authorized payment for three regiments of regular soldiers.
 Col. Christopher Gadsden would lead the 1st South Carolina Regiment of Infantry.
-Col. William Moultrie, a 45 year old, stout member of the Charleston community was to head the 2nd Regiment.
+Col. William Moultrie, a 45 year old, stout member of the Charlestown community was to head the 2nd Regiment.
 Col. William Thomson, a popular Scotch-Irishman born in Pennsylvania and raised on a frontier farm in South Carolina, commanded the mounted infantry Regiment of Rangers.
 Among these regiments were prominent southern names: Captains Pinckney, Lynch, Richardson; 1st Lieutenants Drayton, Dickenson, Middleton, Mason, Motte, Huger, and Francis Marion who would later become immortalized as the guerilla fighter the “Swamp Fox”.
-Schooners soon sailed to the Caribbean and eventually 10,000 pounds of powder was stored in Charleston.
+Schooners soon sailed to the Caribbean and eventually 10,000 pounds of powder was stored in Charlestown.

 Men were actively recruited to fill these regiments.
 There’s one instance that romantically portrays the rough, ruddy nature of the backcountry settlers.
 Capt.
 Barnard Elliott, an elegant Englishman turned patriot recruiter, wore silk stockings and carried himself like a gentleman.
 He drew the ridicule of many of the rawboned back countrymen he sought to recruit.
 At one crossroads, a large group of settlers were not swayed by his promise of money, drink, and adventure.
 He learned that their stocky leader was heard to say that he “never could think of serving under a man he could lick.”
 Elliott challenged the man to a fight and lost no time showing their leader the result of a British education: the art of boxing.
 The countrymen throughout the area lined up to enlist.

-Charleston was the largest harbor and trading center south of Philadelphia.
+Charlestown was the largest harbor and trading center south of Philadelphia.
 The patriots knew its importance to British interests.
-Throughout the fall of 1775 and the new year, the regiments and new recruits arrived Charleston to begin operations to defend the city and the several nearby islands.
+Throughout the fall of 1775 and the new year, the regiments and new recruits arrived Charlestown to begin operations to defend the city and the several nearby islands.
 Townsmen had already broken into the Royal Armory while the Charleston artisans were hired to furnish additional supplies necessary to sustain a military presence.
 Cannon began to appear on the waterfront where old warehouses had been.
 Patriots seized Fort Johnson, located southeast of the city on James Island.
 Colonel Moultrie raised the South Carolina flag over the Fort on September 15, 1775.
 A heavy battery went up at Haddrell Point across from Sullivan’s Island.
 When a crew began to place guns at the mouth of the harbor on Sullivan’s Island – the beginnings of Fort Sullivan – the British ships, with the royal governor on board, sailed away.

 In February 1776, John Rutledge, who had been elected to represent South Carolina in the Continental Congress, had returned to Charlestown.
 He brought back information of an impending British attack.
 Rutledge was soon elected president of the newly formed General Assembly which was to remain the centerpiece of patriotic resistance in the south.
-Under his careful eye, Charleston began to strengthen its defenses.
+Under his careful eye, Charlestown began to strengthen its defenses.
 He immediately gave command of all military operations within the city to Colonel William Moultrie, now aged 46, former militiaman and experienced Indian fighter.

 Sullivan Island was chosen to construct a fortified battery because it was a geographic obstacle that shielded the harbor.
-A large vessel sailing into Charleston first had to cross Charleston Bar, a series of submerged sand banks lying about eight miles southeast of the city.
+A large vessel sailing into Charlestown first had to cross Charlestown Bar, a series of submerged sand banks lying about eight miles southeast of the city.
 A half-dozen channels penetrated the bar, but only the southern pair could be navigated by deep-draft ships.
 A broad anchorage called Five Fathom Hole lay between the bar and Morris Island.
 From Five Fathom Hole, shipping headed northward before turning west.
 At this point the channel narrowed considerable.
 To the south, a well-known shoal, called the Middle Ground, projected outward from James Island; here Fort Johnson was constructed in 1704.
 Just a thousand yards north of the shoal loomed the crucial southern end of Sullivan’s Island.
 A ship had to approach the fort bow first until within close range, then turn to port and expose her stern as she passed the fort.
 The ship would have very little time to fire broadsides and would herself be raked [shot traveling the length of the ship thereby doing the most damage] fore and aft.

 Col. Moultrie and his South Carolina 2nd Regiment arrived on the island in March, 1776.
 They found a “great number of mechanics and negroe laborers” already at work on the fort.
 Moultrie and his men joined a detachment under Capt.
 Peter Horry, of the navy.
 Horry had made sure that a pair of British warships, Tamar and Cherokee, did not send landing parties ashore.
 During the next weeks, work gangs cut thousands of spongy palmetto logs and rafted them over from the other islands and the mainland.
 Horry kept a close eye on the fort’s progress likening it to “an immense pen 500 feet long and 16 feet wide [here referring to the walls], filled with sand to stop the shot.”
 The workers constructed gun platforms out of two-inch planks and nailed them together with wood spikes.

-By mid-May, men were arriving in Charleston from the mainland of both South and North Carolina.
+By mid-May, men were arriving in Charlestown from the mainland of both South and North Carolina.
 Typical of the militia marching to defend Charleston was Lt.
 Felix Walker from Watauga country, North Carolina, in what would later become east Tennessee.
 Walker recruited “over the mountain men” to join his company.
 He had once been an apprentice in Charleston and lured his friends and other youthful frontiersmen with enticing stories of the city and the ocean.
-A sizable number of these backcountry men contributed to the defense of the city.
+A sizable number of these back-country men contributed to the defense of the city.
 For the most part they carried rifles whose accuracy at over two hundred yards was already legend.
 Many joined Thomson’s Rangers on Sullivan Island, while most were stationed at Haddrell Point, across the water from Sullivan’s Island.
-Richard Hutson, militiaman, reached Charleston and remained unimpressed with the troops he saw: “I expect that when it comes to the push we shall be obliged to do all ourselves.”
+Richard Hutson, militiaman, reached Charlestown and remained unimpressed with the troops he saw: “I expect that when it comes to the push we shall be obliged to do all ourselves.”